Thanks for visiting. Enjoy this FREE BOOK on Communication

 Anger, self-righteousness, bitterness, fear, anxiousness, self-deception, arrogance, discontentment, discouragement, and possibly depression.
 She may also have a few physical problems too.

-The height of Christian maturity is to be sinned against not be overcome by the sin while putting Christ on display in spite of the mistreatment.
+The height of Christian maturity is when someone sins against you, and you’re not overcome by the sin while putting Christ on display in spite of the mistreatment.
 Suffering is your calling. (cf. 1 Peter 2:21)

-There are three primary reasons Marge needs to gain victory over her sin while being sinned against by Biff.
+There are three primary reasons Mable needs to gain victory over her sin while being sinned against by Biff.

 Even though her sin could cause behavioral changes in Biff, she won’t get an authentic God-centered husband that will last.
 If she wants a God-loving man, the place to begin will be in the most likely place for change to happen—in her heart.